 Mihaela Kavdanska creates live experience and process based art works, where the constant exchange of perspectives plays an important role.
 As visual artist, she?s been interested in renewing artistic language and mastering both traditional and new means since late '90.
 Appealing to painting, photography, video art, VJ-ing, interactive installations, 3D video mapping or intermedia performances, in order to express the similar subject.
 Mihaela Kavdanska is initiator, curator & artistic director of AVmotional Platform.
 Founded in 2004, this is one of the most articulated hypostases of contemporary urban culture in Romania.
 Together with Dilmana Yordanova, she is co-founder and creative director of KOTKI visuals, a multimedia studio founded in 2006 in Bucharest.
 As an artist duo, they are among the first media artists to implement new technologies in performing arts, live communication and alternative advertising in Eastern Europe.

 Born in Sofia, graduated Visual Arts and Communication at the New Bulgarian University.
 Worked mostly as Graphic and Web Designer.
 Moved to Linz to study the master program in Interface Cultures.
 Co-founded the nemertini image worm - an open-ended jam session for illustrators and photographers.
 Mainly interessted in video, interactive installations and photography.

 Daichi Misawa is a graduate of Keio University in Japan and studied political science, sociology, communication and media.
 He is self-educated on audio-visual art.
-Before joining the Interface Cultures master program he was a student at the IAMAS Institute of Advanced Media Arts and Sciences in Gifu Japan.

 Nowadays, he investigates the complexity of art in both metaphysical and physical ways.
 One of his artistic works that is inspired by Hannah Arendt's 'plurality' is available from: